-Permits the Department of Corrections (DOC), in its discretion, to directly refer an AIC to the Board for early medical release if the DOC believes the criteria are met.
+Permits DOC, in its discretion, to directly refer an AIC to the MRAC for early medical release if the DOC believes criteria are met and the AIC consents.
 Requires the committee to track certain data and provide a report to the Judiciary Committees of the Legislative Assembly by December 31 of each year.

-Updates terminology changing "prisoners" to "adults in custody."
-Takes effect 91st day following adjournment sine die.
+Updates statutory terminology from "prisoners" to "adults in custody."
+Increases maximum Board membership from five to six members.
+Takes effect on 91st day following adjournment sine die.